 New Cameras!

 Hey everyone!
 It's summertime, so it's traditionally a time for many camera updates to land.
 In the last few months, we've been collecting a bunch.
 Today, we’re releasing updates for both EditReady and FoolCat.
-Besides support for SONY Burano, RED’s V Raptor [X], and the new BlackMagic Design cameras, we’ve added some extra quality-of-life features to EditReady:
+Besides support for SONY Burano, RED’s V Raptor [X], CODEX HDE MXF, and the new BlackMagic Design cameras, we’ve added some extra quality-of-life features to EditReady:

 EditReady 23.4 has a new scaling breakthrough feature, allowing you to convert RAW files way faster by setting the new Scale Quality options.
 By selecting the Good (Fastest) in “Additional Options > Frame Resizing > Scale Quality,” you can speed up your scaling transcodes considerably.
 For RED users, we improved the processing speed of spanned clips significantly.